-Haifoss is easily one of my favorite waterfalls in the whole country of Iceland, but I almost didn’t visit it at all, because it’s one of the harder waterfalls to reach and I only had a 2WD vehicle on my trip.
+Haifoss was easily one of my favorite waterfalls in the whole country of Iceland, but I almost didn’t visit it at all!

 Haifoss is located in west Iceland, near the highlands.

 With a 4WD vehicle and high clearance, you can drive directly to the waterfall parking area and no hiking is needed.

 Still, the drive takes 2.5 to 3 hours from Reykjavik because of the spotty road conditions.

 With a 2WD vehicle it’s still possible to visit Haifoss, but it’s a bit more complicated.

 You will need to drive to Gljásteinn Hólaskógur Hostel, park your vehicle here, and hike the rest of the way to the waterfall.
 This hostel is the closest you can safely park to the waterfall with a 2WD vehicle.

 I would NOT recommend driving past the hostel with a 2WD vehicle.
 The road becomes extremely rough and there’s a good chance you might damage your 2WD rental car if you keep going.

 From the hostel parking lot, the one way distance is about 3.5 miles (5.7 km) and it will take about 1 to 1.5 hours to hike to the waterfall from here.